 All copies are DRM-free.

 Paperback is available on Amazon.
-Audio book is planned for Q2, 2021.
+Audiobook is also available on Amazon as of June, 2021.
 There are currently no plans for a hardcover edition.

 You can buy the Early Edition on on Gumroad, available from January 28th, 2021.
 Early Edition includes a near-final version of the book, along with all future updates.
 The final version will be available on Gumroad from February 7th.